Janamou/android-testing-codelab/README.md

 ## Part 3 - Test recorder

-In this part of the code lab we learn to use Test recorder tool.
+In this part of the code lab we learn to use Test Recorder tool.

 [Let's dive into Test recorder](https://github.com/Janamou/android-testing-codelab/tree/master/03-test-recorder)